ABOUT PABLO HERAS-CASADO

 Credit Sonja Werner

-Pablo Heras-Casado enjoys an unusually varied conducting career—encompassing the great symphonic and operatic repertoire, historically informed performance, and cutting-edge contemporary scores.
-He has served as principal conductor of Orchestra of St. Luke's since 2011.
+Musical America’s 2014 Conductor of the Year, Pablo Heras-Casado enjoys an unusually varied career encompassing the great symphonic and operatic repertoire, historically-informed performance, and cutting-edge contemporary scores.
+He has served as principal conductor of Orchestra of St. Luke’s in New York City since the 2012/2013 season and recently renewed his position through 2016/2017.